Resilient, Scalable, IPv6 Network application

 - give ipv6 addresses to machines with only ipv4 available

 HOW IT WORKS

 A re6stnet network consists of at least one server (re6st-registry) and many nodes (re6stnet).
-The server is only used to deliver certificates for secure authentication in establishing tunnels, and to bootstrap new nodes. re6stnet can detect and take into account nodes present on the local network.
+The server is only used to deliver certificates for secure authentification in establishing tunnels, and to bootstrap new nodes. re6stnet can detect and take into account nodes present on the local network.

 re6stnet guarantees that if there exists a route between two machines, traffic will be correctly routed between these two machines.
 Even if the registry node is down, the probability that the network isn't connected is very low for big enough networks (more than a hundred nodes).

 Since each node has very few data about the network, re6stnet is easily scalable to tens of thousand of nodes

 - for the demo: miniupnpd, Graphviz, Screen, Nemu

 re6stnet is distributed as a Python egg, and is also packaged for DEB & RPM based distributions:

 See re6st-registry to set up a re6st network and re6st-conf to join an existing network.